shohei-kojima/integrated_HHV6_recon/README.md

 ### 'virus_detection_summary.txt'
 **This is one of the main result files for most users.** This contains read coverage information of each virus genome used in the viral genomes input file.
-Currently, this pipeline is supported for detecting and reconstructing endogenous or chromosomally-integrated HHV-6, in which case exogenous HHV-6A and HHV-6B reference sequences are used.
+This pipeline is primarily designed for detection and reconstruction of endogenous or chromosomally-integrated HHV-6, in which case exogenous HHV-6A and HHV-6B reference sequences are used.
 However, the computational cost of adding additional viral genomes for detection is low, and we have been able to detect (but not reconstruct) other integrated viruses using this pipeline.

 - 1st column: RefSeq ID (fasta header without attribution)
 - 2nd column: Whether virus-derived reads are abundantly detected (consistent with germline or high-fraction mosaic integration) or not